-- 2. Use the down arrow next to the add icon to expand the choices, and click either: - Custom SQL to write any SQL scripting that runs on either the source database or your target operations database.
+- 2. Use the down arrow next to the add icon to expand the choices, and click either: - Custom SQL to write any SQL scripting that runs on the source database.
 Use these steps to massage data within the database, such as scrubbing data into a temporary table within the same database. - Data Transfer to move data from one database to another.
 These steps can include custom SQL statements to select the data for transfer.